radislaw/You-Dont-Know-JS_Russian-translation/up & going/ch1.md

 *Conditionals* exist in other forms besides the `if`.
 For example, the `switch` statement can be used as a shorthand for a series of `if..else` statements (see Chapter 2).
 Loops (see "Loops") use a *conditional* to determine if the loop should keep going or stop.

-**Note:** For deeper information about the coercions that can occur implicitly in the test expressions of *conditionals*, see Chapter 4 of the *Types & Grammar* title of this series.
+**Примечание:** For deeper information about the coercions that can occur implicitly in the test expressions of *conditionals*, see Chapter 4 of the *Types & Grammar* title of this series.

 ## Loops